Tanja-4732/DoubleNote/frontend/README.md

   - The third iteration plans suggest sending the entire MDOM in every event
   - Delta cannot be calculated on the side of the sending peer
     - At least not without some kind of Git-like commit structure
-- **Real-time peer-to-peer heeds to work as well as asynchronous peer-to-peer editing**
+- **Real-time peer-to-peer needs to work as well as asynchronous peer-to-peer editing**
   - Decide where to handle delta calculations
   - Real-time editing requires fast delta computations
   - Async editing requires distributed merging of conflicting changes